acts-project/acts/CONTRIBUTING.rst

 #.
 Switch back to your feature branch.
 #.
 Merge your local bugfix branch into the feature branch.
 Continue your
    feature development.
 #.
-Eventually, the bugfix will be merged into *master*.
+Eventually, the bugfix will be merged into *main*.
 Then, you can
-   rebase your feature branch on master which will remove all duplicate commits related to the bugfix.
+   rebase your feature branch on main which will remove all duplicate commits related to the bugfix.

 Example: Backporting a feature or bugfix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Suppose you have a bugfix or feature branch that is eventually going to
-be merged in ``master``.
+be merged in ``main``.
 You might want to have the feature/bugfix
 avilable in a patch (say ``0.25.1``) tag.
 To to that, find the
 corresponding release branch, for this example that would be
 ``release/v0.25.X``.
 You must create a dedicated branch that **only**
 contains the commits that relate to your feature/bugfix, otherwise the
-PR will contain all other commits that were merged into master since the
+PR will contain all other commits that were merged into main since the
 release was branched off.
 With that branch, open a PR to that branch,
 and make it clear that it is a backport, also linking to a potential
-equivalent PR that targets ``master``.
+equivalent PR that targets ``main``.

 Tips for users migrating from GitLab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~